VaLeXaR/wp-multilang/readme.txt

 Where:
 `admin_screen_id` - admin screen id.
 `attribute` - attribute what need to translate.
 Available 'text' - for translate text node, 'value' - for translate form values.
 Or other tag attribute, like 'title', 'alt'.
-`selector` - javascript selector for search needed tag.
+`selector` - css selector for search needed tag.
 Each selector is a new array item.

 For set translation uses the syntax: